closeio/best-practices-documentation/README.md

     npx best-practices write -s src/ -d docs/best-practices -u "https://github.com/<your org>/<your repo>/tree/main"

-This will scan through your code in `src` and build best practices markdown files from your tagged code.
+This will scan through your code in `src` and build best practices Markdown files from your tagged code.
 The contents of the `-d` directory will be completely overwritten, so make sure you point to a directory that doesn't contain any manually written documentation.